 Stay Fit and Have Fun

 As a service member, it’s your duty to maintain your fitness.
-Your physical abilities are routinely tested, so keeping your body in top shape is just another part of the job.
-But staying healthy and fit can also be fun, and a great way to connect with your family, friends and community.
+Your physical abilities are routinely tested, so staying in shape is just another part of the job.
+And staying healthy and fit can also be fun, and a great way to connect with your family, friends and community.
 Here are some ways to stay in shape and stay social.

 Friends can fuel your fitness

 Working out with a partner or in a group can really help you reach your fitness goals.
 It’s a great way to spend quality time with your family too, and help them stay active and healthy.
 Here are some benefits to working out with a partner or team:

 - Be accountable: Showing up for an early morning workout is easier when you know there’s someone waiting for you.
 The routine of meeting a friend or a set time for a group practice also helps you maintain consistency in your workouts.
 Someone has your back, and you’re responsible for theirs.

 - Strengthen camaraderie: Make your friendships, family relationships or military connections stronger by spending active time together.

 - Stay safe: Whether you’re upgrading to a heavier weight class at the gym or going for a hike in the woods, you’re much safer doing so with a partner.

 - Master your motivation: Not only can a workout buddy push you to the next level with encouragement and motivation, but they can also support you and help track your goals along the way.
 This is especially helpful for long-term ambitions, like marathon training.